Title: Superintendent of Mount Moriah Cemetery; farmer, real estate developer

 Each of the officials of Mount Moriah Cemetery Association (the organization that founded Mount Moriah and ran the cemetery until it closed) led noteworthy lives, and through their individual life stories the history of this hallowed ground is revealed.
 Follow the links provided to see how each life story connects with the others, and learn more about the unique place entrusted to their care.

-The life stories of Horatio Jones and his son, Horatio Jr., follow a course that is much different from the Connell family members who developed and and managed Mount Moriah Cemetery.
-The Jones men were similar to the other cemetery superintendents in that they had other business interests, but their involvement in cemetery business was much more detached.
+The life stories of Horatio Jones and his son, Horatio Jr., follow a course that is much different from the Connell family members who developed and managed Mount Moriah Cemetery.
+The Jones men were similar to the Connell superintendents in that they had other business interests, but their involvement in day-to-day cemetery business was much more detached.

 There was geographic detachment because they lived out of state.
 There was also a detachment due to not being able to push back against the disturbing circumstances that gradually forced the cemetery’s closure.
 Their detachment was sadly apparent in both of their obituaries, which failed to even mention their association with Mount Moriah.